jonsuh/mq-sass/README.md

 #### media

-By default media of media queries are specified for `only screen`.
+By default the media is specified for `only screen`.
 For some reason if you'd like to change it or remove it completely, you can do so by changing the setting `$mq-media`:

 ```scss
 $mq-media: "screen";